What to know about January's annual drug price hikes

 For the first time, there were also huge list price decreases this January, according to 46Brooklyn.
 These were for insulins and inhalers, and they were 70% or 80% reductions.

 Drugmaker GSK says it plans to cut Advair's list price by up to 70%, for example.
-Advair is an inhaler for asthma and asthma and chronic obstructive pulmonary disease.
+Advair is an inhaler for asthma and chronic obstructive pulmonary disease.

 The cuts are so significant that when you look at the prices of drugs overall, they actually cancel out the increases.
 That's if you're doing weighted averages of price changes based on how much a drug is used, Ciaccia of 46Brooklyn says.